How to Visit Sycamore Falls, Arizona

 Sycamore Falls Hike: Trail Description

 As you reach the cliff, the trail splits.
 Each fork leads to a separate waterfall.
-If you have enough time, be sure to visit both members of Sycamore Falls.
+If you have enough time, be sure to visit both members of the Sycamore Falls family.
 Otherwise, tread to the right fork, which houses the most imposing waterfall.

-Depending on the time you visit Sycamore Falls, the site might look like a roaring giant or hardly visible trickle.
-But a natural pool created by the colossal basalt cliffs undoubtably indicates on the presence of the waterfall.
-The water trapped at the bottom acquires emerald shade, which further inspires you to visit the secluded realm around Sycamore Falls.
+Depending on the time you visit Sycamore Falls, the site may look like a roaring giant or a hardly visible trickle.
+But a natural pool created by the colossal basalt cliffs undoubtedly indicates the presence of the waterfall.
+The water trapped at the bottom acquires emerald shade, a signature mark of Sycamore Falls.

 To visit the second waterfall of the Sycamore Falls group, hike to the opposite side of the canyon.
 The 70-foot falls doesn’t make you neither walk nor wait long.